 This option is particularly useful for players as they can exercise the double-down option when they feel confident and limit their losses when their decision-making has proved to be poor for that round.

 That said, not many casinos offer this gameplay as it puts a player in a position of strength, which could work to the detriment of the casino.

 The Bottom Line

-A double down blackjack is a fantastic strategy to employ when looking to boost your bankroll.
+A double-down blackjack is a fantastic strategy to use to boost your bankroll.
 It must be used with caution, however, and must never be used to chase your losses.
 Good luck!